-- Construction is scheduled to begin in late March.
+- Construction began in late March.

 - We awarded the construction contract to Scarsella Bros.
 Inc. on Feb.
 3, 2014.

 This project helps improve safety and mobility by replacing the existing SR 6 Rock Creek West Bridge west of Pe Ell with a new, wider structure that will have 12-foot lanes and 6-foot shoulders.

 The existing concrete bridge was constructed in 1924.